wtalleur/CSC-315/README.md

 > 3) Any live cell with more than three live neighbours dies, as if by overpopulation.
 > 4) Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-> On top of the basic game, I also implemented different cell shapes (Glider, Exploder, Blinker, Pulsar, and Spaceship), and different cell generation speeds (slow, fast, hyper).
+> On top of the basic game, I also implemented different cell shapes (Glider, Exploder, Blinker, Pulsar, and Spaceship), different cell generation speeds (slow, fast, hyper), and basic saving/loading of games to a text file.

 > TODO: Implement wrapping so once the cells hit a border they bounce off and continue generation, move rules to ConwayRules class and implement CustomRules class